 What are the Alternatives?

-If you want to buy or sell when it is very difficult to find new financing, the alternatives are rent,short sale or foreclosure.
+The alternatives are rent, short sale or foreclosure.
 Here's how it looks from a Seller's or Buyer's perspective:

 For the Seller